ordinarythinker/rsocket-android-spring/README.md

 implementation "io.ktor:ktor-client-cio:1.6.1"
 ```

-Both of Ktor and Netty had given me the same error.
+Both Ktor and Netty had given me the same error.
 The logcat is the following

 Android:
 ```